-Control Improvements/Developments Action No. Recommended additional control measures Responsibility Target Date Date Completed Click or tap to enter a date.
-Click or tap to enter a date.
-Click or tap to enter a date.
-Click or tap to enter a date.
-Click or tap to enter a date.
-Click or tap to enter a date.
-Click or tap to enter a date.
-Click or tap to enter a date.
+Control Improvem nents/Developments

+Action No. Recommended additional control measures Responsibility Target Date Date Completed

+Click or tap Click or tap to

+to enter a enter a date.

+date.

+Click or tap Click or tap to

+to enter a enter a date.

+date.

+Click or tap Click or tap to

+to enter a enter a date.

+date.

+Click or tap Click or tap to

+to enter a enter a date.

+date.